 The International Western Music Association (IWMA) Columbia Chapter invites young people in Oregon, Washington, Idaho, and British Columbia to share their creativity by writing and submitting an original “cowboy” poem.

 - High School Grades 9-12

 The winners in each division will be awarded a custom “IWMA Columbia Chapter Youth Poetry Roundup Winner” trophy buckle and an invitation to be our special guest and share the poem on stage at one of our “Showcase Concerts” with lodging and travel stipend for the winner and parent(s).
-The first opportunity will be in Hood River, Oregon October 12, 2020, with other regional concerts to follow.
+The first opportunity will be in Hood River, Oregon during the month of October 2022, with other regional concerts to follow.

 - Poems must be about appropriate topics to be considered for the contest.
 These include the West, the land, ranch life (cowboys, cowgirls, livestock, rodeo, ranch pets, family history, traditions, etc.).

 - Poems must be a minimum of eight lines and a maximum of two pages, double spaced.